 3. Audit your website’s content for theme-specific elements.

 Changing themes can change a lot about your website, and it may take some getting used to once the process is complete.
-If something is missing or not working properly, there’s a chance you might overlook it as you get familiar with the new look and feel of your site.
+If something is missing or not working properly, you might overlook it as you get familiar with your site’s new look and feel.

-To make sure nothing gets lost or forgotten, it’s important to conduct an audit of your site’s content.
-Take note of the sidebar, navigation, tracking codes, and any other customizations you’ve made.
+It’s important to audit your site’s content to ensure nothing gets lost or forgotten.
+Take note of the sidebar, navigation, tracking codes, and other customizations you’ve made.
 If there’s a chance it won’t carry over to the new version, be sure to write down the code and save it so you can upload it to the new theme.

 4. Set up a WordPress staging site.

 A WordPress staging site is essentially a clone of your site, but it’s offline.
-You can edit content, add and remove plugins, and test themes without your visitors seeing.
+You can edit content, add and remove plugins, and test themes without visitors seeing them.
 That way, you can keep your current site online while you build your new one.

 5. Switch your site to “maintenance mode.”

-Once you’ve run a few tests and you’re confident in your theme choice, you should set your site to maintenance mode so visitors know you’re making changes and you’ll be back online soon.
+Once you’ve run a few tests and are confident in your theme choice, you should set your site to maintenance mode so visitors know you’re making changes and will be back online soon.
 You can do this with a maintenance mode plugin, like the one in the example below.

 When enabled, your visitors should see a page like this appear on your home page:

-Now we’re ready to get started.
+Now, we’re ready to get started.
 Below are a few different ways to safely change your WordPress theme.
-We’ll review how to switch themes without losing content, how to switch themes without going live, changing themes on a live site, and, finally, we’ll explain how to change your theme manually so you can manage the transition from start to finish.
+We’ll review how to switch themes without losing data or compromising your site.

 How to Change Your WordPress Theme Without Losing Content